EdwinChristopher/Full-Game-Action-Study-Analysis-Characters/README.md

 ## It Has many Scenes and Fitures
 It Has Sound

-Charaacters has happy mode and angry mode
+Characters have happy mode and angry mode

 You can get scolded by your mom